 Why You Need a San Diego Felony DUI Attorney by Your Side

 Hiring an experienced San Diego criminal defense attorney is the first crucial step you must take following your charges of felony DUI.
-Your attorney will carefully evaluate the facts of your case before decided the best way to proceed.
-He or she will work hard to build the strongest case possible on your behalf.
+At the Law Office of Vikas Bajaj, APC, we will carefully evaluate the facts of your case before decided the best way to proceed.
+We work hard to build the strongest case possible on your behalf.
 Although felony DUI charges are very serious, never plead guilty until you have spoken to an experienced San Diego felony DUI attorney.